-Parents may come to you or their child’s teacher with questions.
-While some questions may require more investigation, you can prepare in advance for some of the most common parent questions, such as:
+Parents may come to you with questions.
+While more detailed questions may require that you refer them to a school administrator, you can prepare in advance for some of the most common parent questions, such as:

 - What kind of data is collected about students?

 - Who has access to data about my child?

 - Who is in charge of privacy in our district?